-25. Building on WFP's extensive experience with local procurement, including from smallholders, this policy introduces principles, parameters, programme-related considerations and partnership elements that will allow WFP to follow a renewed approach to local procurement.
-Innovative elements include the use of additional principles and parameters in decision-making processes, the consideration of programme and partnership goals during the planning of food procurement and the integration of procurement with programme objectives.
-Overall, WFP's local procurement will continue to ensure that appropriate food commodities are available to beneficiaries in a timely and cost-efficient manner, while at same time achieving programme outcomes based on context-specific analysis.
-In addition, enhanced integration of procurement and programme/partnership planning will allow the achievement of broader programme objectives in accordance with the value proposition.
+23. Building on WFP's extensive experience with local and regional food procurement, including from smallholders, this policy introduces principles, parameters, programme-related considerations and partnership elements that will allow WFP to follow a nuanced and integrated approach to local and regional food procurement.
+Innovative elements include the use of additional principles and parameters in the decision-making process, the consideration of programme and partnership goals during the planning of food procurement and the integration of procurement with programme objectives.
+Overall, WFP's local and regional procurement will continue to ensure that appropriate food commodities are available to beneficiaries in a timely and cost-efficient manner, while at the same time supporting the achievement of programme outcomes based on context-specific analysis.
+In addition, enhanced integration of programme objectives as outlined in the value proposition.